rask004/hangman-game/README.md

 	- App will update the phrase appearance by revealing letters, as they are correctly guessed
 	- App will ignore non letter keys, and ignore case
 	- App will show the number of guesses left
-	- App will decrement (count down) the number of guesses each time a letter is guessed
+	- App will decrement (count down) the number of guesses each time an incorrect letter is guessed
 	- When the phrase is revealed the app will stop accepting guesses
 	- When the remaining guesses reaches 0 the app will stop accepting guesses
 	- If the phrase is fully revealed, the App will indicate the User has won